Yauhen-Sampir-Epam/TvMaze-Scrapper/README.md

 * MazePage: `/shows?page=[pageNumber]&from=[from]&to=[to]` where "from" and "to" optional parameters
 * Shows: `/shows?page=[pageNumber]` Every page consists of 10 items

 As mentioned every microservice completely independent.
 Cast and MazePage used Microsoft SQL Server, but we can set up for every single microservice his own technology stack (e.x.
-We can cache objects in [Redis](https://github.com/antirez/redis) or whatever you need)
+For better cache performance we can use [Redis](https://github.com/antirez/redis) database or whatever decided)

 ## Technology
 * [Nancy](https://github.com/NancyFx/Nancy) - The web framework used